Purple House response to the Coronavirus (COVID-19)

 Purple House took early steps, before the community closures, to support as many of our patients and their families as possible to get back to their communities out bush where they are safer.
 We acknowledge that remote communities have additional challenges in lock down, including food security, disruption of cultural practices and increased isolation.
 We also thank our remote nurses for their deep commitment and ongoing care of patients.

 To support the health and well-being of our patients in town and in remote communities, the majority of our services are still being delivered.
-However, we have made a wide range of adjustments to ensure that the appropriate precautions are taken, including adhering to social distancing rules, enhanced hygiene and cleaning practices, screening dialysis patients at each visit, and an increased focus on outreach.
+However, we have made a wide range of adjustments to ensure that the appropriate precautions are taken, including physical distancing, enhanced hygiene and cleaning practices, screening dialysis patients at each visit, and an increased focus on outreach.

 Email email@example.com or call us on 08 8953 6444 if you have questions about our services.